 By referring to glazing, J2.3 and J2.4 require Total U-Values and SHGCs to be assessed for the combined effect of the glass and frame.
-The measurement of these Total U-Values and SHGCs is specified in the guidelines of the National Fenestration Rating Council (NFRC).
+The measurement of these Total U-Values and SHGCs is specified in the Technical Protocols and Procedures of the Australian Fenestration Rating Council (AFRC).

-A complicating factor in the issue outlined above is that in the past the system assessment of domestic windows has been based on Australian National Average Conditions (ANAC), which differ from the (US) National Fenestration Rating Council (NFRC100-2001) conditions used to assess glass performance reported in the International Glazing Database.
+A complicating factor in the issue outlined above is that in the past the system assessment of domestic windows has been based on Australian National Average Conditions (ANAC), which differ from the AFRC Procedures.